sahil7879/backstage-cap-3d/lab guides/lab7-frontend-customisation.md

-create a new file in
+create a new file in packages/app/src/components/catalog customentitypage.tsx
 ```
 import {
   Content,